AlonzoLeeeooo/shape-guided-controlnet/README.md

     ├── person_keypoints_train2014.json
     └── person_keypoints_val2014.json
 ```
+Or you can simply download the pre-annotated dataset from this [HF dataset repo](https://huggingface.co/datasets/AlonzoLeeeooo/COCO2014-train-u2net-masks).
 3. To prepare the pre-trained model weights of Stable Diffusion, you can download the model weights from our [Hugging Face repo](https://huggingface.co/AlonzoLeeeooo/shape-guided-controlnet/tree/main).